soldatsm/soldatsm/README.md

 - 👀 I’m interested in bioinformatics
 - 🌱 I’m currently learning Python
 - 🔬 My Research interests: You.
-- 📫 How to reach me soldatsm@yandex.ru
+- 📫 How to reach me tulenkov.as@phystech.edu

 <!---
 soldatsm/soldatsm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.